-A study of the calculus of vector functions and elementary matrix algebra.
+The calculus of vector functions and functions of several variables.
 Prerequisite: MTH 211.
 Annually, Fall.

 MTH 220 SURVEY OF CALCULUS

 An introductory survey of the essential ideas of calculus.
 Topics are drawn from the differential, integral, and multivariate calculus.
 Historical considerations are discussed as appropriate.
 This course is appropriate for elementary education majors concentrating in mathematics, but does not fulfill the calculus requirement for mathematics majors in any track.
 Prerequisite: College algebra or consent of the instructor.
 May not be taken for major credit.
 Annually, Fall, or as needed.